-for an athlete at any level: his picture in the Sept.
-29 issue of our years ago, a truck manufacturer in Portland approached the George Fox University engineering department with a substantial challenge: Design a turntable that could withstand 16,000 pounds of semi truck, manipulate the angle of rotation of the vehicle, and fit within the confines of a relatively small wind tunnel.
+our years ago, a truck manufacturer in Portland approached the George Fox University engineering department with a substantial challenge: Design a turntable that could withstand 16,000 pounds of semi truck, manipulate the angle of rotation of the vehicle, and fit within the confines of a relatively small wind tunnel.

-Four engineering students - under the tutelage of professors Bob Harder and Gary Spivey - were assigned the task as they embarked on the 2010-II academic year.
+Four engineering students - under the tutelage of professors Bob Harder and Gary Spivey - were assigned the task as they embarked on the 2010-11 academic year.
 Plans were drawn up and submitted.
 Tests were conducted.
 Revisions were made.
 Finally, by spring, the completed project was presented to the company for approval.
 About \$140,000 was spent to get it manufactured and installed - and by February of 2012, the new table was fully operational.

-For 2011 George Fox graduates Ruben Lucescu and Alex Bush, that undertaking - their senior design project, conducted with fellow students Dustin Ward and Kindra Herrera - ultimately opened the door to their first jobs as engineers.
+For 2011 George Fox graduates Ruben Lucescu and Alex Bush, that undertaking their senior design project, conducted with fellow students Dustin Ward and Kindra Herrera - ultimately opened the door to their first jobs as engineers.
 Today, Lucescu and Bush are employed by the very same trucking company, Daimler Trucks North America, that they assisted as students.

-And in the case of Lucescu, a product validation engineer in Daimler's aerodynamics division, his daily job requires he use the technology the students designed - a sleek two-plate yaw table that supports the front and rear axles independently and effortlessly rotates the entire vehicle.
+And in the case of Lucescu, a product validation engineer in Daimler's aerodynamics division, his daily job requires he use the technology the students designed - a sleek two-plate yaw table that supports the front and rear axles independently and

+"When you love what you do, it's not drudgery or work.
+That's the road I'm on." effortlessly rotates the entire vehicle.
 It saves Daimler thousands of dollars annually - an amount Lucescu won't venture to guess.